FREQUENTLY ASKED QUESTIONS

 Do I need to rent a car on Anguilla?
 Is there public transportation, taxis or car services?

-Note: Due to Covid-19 safety protocols, rental cars may only be used after visitors have been cleared by a second negative PCR test to explore the island.
+Note: Due to Covid-19 safety protocols, rental cars may only be used after visitors receive confirmation of a negative arrival test result.
 Contact our concierge to arrange approved transportation from your port of entry.

 There aren’t any buses, trains or other on-island public transportation on Anguilla.
 Most residents bike, walk or own cars.